mohdzain98/JavaPython-Integration/README.md

 # JavaPython-Integration<br>
 ### Running Python code inside Java
-Sigmoid functiom written in python is embedded in java code<br>
+Sigmoid function written in python is embedded in java code<br>
 This is done using Jython.<br>
 It work as python code is executed by PythonInterpreter and it gives result to JVM that process it as java output.